guillaumedelaloy/Churn_analysis/README.md

 </p>

-We can see that many variables are very correlated.
+Many variables are very correlated.
 For instance, 'InternetService_No' is obviously highly correlated with 'OnlineSecurity_No internet service'.

 In order to remove the colinearities, we implement the following idea :